John Jay: Education

 Jay spent his childhood in Rye.
 He was educated there by his mother until he was eight years old, when he was sent to New Rochelle to study under Anglican priest Pierre Stoupe.
 In 1756, after three years, he returned to homeschooling in Rye under the tutelage of his mother and George Murray.
 In 1760, 14-year-old Jay entered King's College (later renamed Columbia College) in New York City.
 There he made many influential friends, including his closest friend, Robert Livingston.
 Jay took the same political stand as his father, a staunch Whig.
 Upon graduating in 1764 he became a law clerk for Benjamin Kissam, a prominent lawyer, politician, and sought-after instructor in the law.
 In addition to Jay, Kissam's students included Lindley Murray.
+Three years later, in 1767, as was the tradition at the time, Jay was promoted to Master of Arts.

 Entrance into law and politics

 In 1768, after reading law and being admitted to the bar of New York, Jay, with the money from the government, established a legal practice and worked there until he opened his own law office in 1771.
 He was a member of the New York Committee of Correspondence in 1774 and became its secretary, which was his first public role in the revolution.

-Jay represented the "Radical Whig" faction that was interested in protecting property rights and in preserving the rule of law, while resisting what it regarded as British violations of American rights.
+Jay represented the "Radical Whig" faction that was interested in protecting property rights and in preserving the rule of law, while resisting what it regarded as British violations of colonial rights.
 This faction feared the prospect of mob rule.
 Jay believed the British tax measures were wrong and thought Americans were morally and legally justified in resisting them, but as a delegate to the First Continental Congress in 1774, Jay sided with those who wanted conciliation with Parliament.
-Events such as the burning of Norfolk, Virginia, by British troops in January 1776 pushed Jay to support independence.
-With the outbreak of the American Revolutionary War, he worked tirelessly for the revolutionary cause and acted to suppress the Loyalists.
+Events such as the burning of Norfolk in January 1776 pushed Jay to support the Patriot camp.
+With the outbreak of the American Revolutionary War, he worked tirelessly for the revolutionary cause and acted to suppress Loyalists.
 Jay evolved into first a moderate and then an ardent Patriot, because he had decided that all the colonies' efforts at reconciliation with Britain were fruitless and that the struggle for independence was inevitable.
 In 1780, Jay was elected a member of the American Philosophical Society.